by Ellen Castelow

 The sale of Newstead Abbey for £94,500 in the autumn of 1818 cleared Byron’s debts and left him with a generous income.

 By now, Byron’s life of debauchery had aged him well beyond his years.
 However in 1819, he began an affair with the Countess Teresa Guiccioli, only 19 years old and married to a man nearly three times her age.
 The two became inseparable; Byron moved in with her in 1820.

 It was during this period in Italy that Byron wrote some of his most famous works, including ‘Beppo’, ‘The Prophecy of Dante’ and the satiric poem ‘Don Juan’, which he never finished.

-By now Byron’s daughter Augusta had arrived in Italy, sent by her mother Annabella to be with her father.
+By now Byron’s illegitimate daughter Allegra had arrived in Italy, sent by her mother Claire to be with her father.
 Byron sent her away to be educated at a convent near Ravenna, where she died in April 1822.
 Later that same year Byron also lost his friend Shelley who died when his boat, the Don Juan, went down at sea.

 His earlier travels had left Byron with a great passion for Greece.
 He supported the Greek war for independence from the Turks and in 1823 left Genoa to travel to Cephalonia to become involved.
 He spent £4000 refitting the Greek fleet and in December 1823 sailed to Messolonghi, where he took command of a Greek unit of fighters.

 His health began to deteriorate and in February 1824, he fell ill.
 He never recovered and he died at Missolonghi on April 19th.

 His death was mourned throughout Greece where he was revered as a national hero.
 His body was brought back to England to be buried in Westminster Abbey but this was refused on account of his “questionable morality”.
 He is buried at his ancestral home Newstead Abbey, in Nottinghamshire.